 Here are 10 things you should know about Frank Morgan, born 130 years ago today.
-Few actors are as closely associated with a single role as Morgan is with the Wizard of Oz, but he enjoyed a more varied career in theatre and movies than most casual movie fans might realize.
+He enjoyed a more varied career on the stage, in pictures and in radio than many casual movie fans might realize.

 We were watching an old movie the other night.
 Y’know, like we do.
 And in a small role as a kindly judge was an actor who reminded us of Frank Morgan, he of The Wizard of Oz (and dozens of other 1930s movies) fame.
 Only this guy didn’t have the gregarious yet halting manner of speech that Morgan had (or that he affected, in any case).
 He was much lower key in his approach.